microsoft/WinObjC/README.md

 ### Importing your Xcode Project
 When using the bridge, the first thing you'll want to do is generate a Visual Studio solution from your Xcode project:

-1. Open the Windows PowerShell (type **powershell** in the Start Menu to find it) and navigate to your Xcode project directory using the **cd** command.
+1. Open Windows PowerShell (type **powershell** in the Start Menu to find it) and navigate to your Xcode project directory using the **cd** command.
 Note: use the directory containing your .workspace or .xcodeproj folder.

   ```
     C:\> cd C:\MyProject